OpenNebula/docs/source/deployment/node_installation/verify.rst

 3. Select the ``ttylinux - kvm`` template and update it.
 In the Network section of the template, select the network that you created in the previous step.
 4. Instantiate and connect to the VM.

+.. _vcenter_based_cloud_verification:

 vCenter based Cloud Verification
 ================================================================================

-In order to verify the correct installation of your OpenNebua cloud, follow the next steps.
+In order to verify the correct installation of your OpenNebula cloud, follow the next steps.
 The following assumes that Sunstone is up and running, as explained in the :ref:`front-end installation Section <verify_frontend_section>`.
 To access Sunstone, point your browser to ``http://<fontend_address>:9869``.

 Step 1.
 Import a VM Template
 --------------------------------------------------------------------------------